MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-migration-admin-go-live-readiness-review.md

     **Cutover**

     - Do you have a cutover plan that includes the activity duration, responsibilities, dependencies, and a roll-back plan, and has the business signed off on it?
-    - Acknowledge the following:
+    - Acknowledge the following conditions:
-        - Migrations to new environments will be on the latest generally available (GA) release.
-If validation in the sandbox environment was done using a different version, it's strongly recommended that a regression validation using the release that your production environment be preformed.
+        - Migrations to new environments are on the latest generally available (GA) release.
+If validation in the sandbox environment was done using a different version, it's recommended that a regression validation using the release that your production environment be performed.
 For more information about the timeline for each release, see [Public preview release](../fin-ops-core/fin-ops/get-started/public-preview-releases.md#targeted-release-schedule-dates-subject-to-change).
     - All stand-alone Human Resources environments will automatically be deleted 10 days after the successful migration of the production environment to the finance and operations infrastructure.
-This has been considered in your rollback strategy.
+This is in your rollback strategy.
     - Human Resources migrated environments are placed in the same region as the source standalone Human Resources environments.
-If there's requirement of geo to geo migration for Lifecycle Services or environments, that is a separate process and is done after Human Resources sandbox and production migration are completed.
+If a geo to geo migration for Lifecycle Services or environments is needed, that will be completed after the migrations are finished.

     **Continuous updates**